syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endtabs %}

 ### Changing PageCount at run time while filtering
-You can change the [SfDataPager.PageCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PageCount.html)  at runtime based on the records count in `on-demand paging`.
+You can change the [SfDataPager.PageCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PageCount.html)  at runtime based on the records count in on-demand paging.
 Here, PageCount are modified by filtering the records in run time.

 {% tabs %}